emannav/L-Systems/diary.md

 # Lindenmayer Systems Project Diary

+### Entry 09 - Nov 27<sup>th</sup>
+I had some issues importing Processing as a library but managed a functional setup page extending PApplet.
+I've made a Turtle class to determine the initial default functionality of the turtle object.
+This will be the pen that determines sketch with the use of specific parameters.
+Some trial and error will be required to accurately implement fractal graphics.<br>
+I am considering adding a coded demonstration of the String multiplication but am unsure if it would be useful.
+I will have an example like this in my report regardless.

+### Entry 08 - Nov 23<sup>rd</sup>
+Begun implementation of code.
+I've decided to use the processing library, so I can implement Turtle graphics as this is the most researched and easy to understand method in building functional L-systems.

 ### Entry 07 - Oct 26<sup>th</sup>
 I have added the LaTeX files for the project plan to the repo and have begun drafting the report.